-- 3.2 The Governing Body has two Designated Safeguarding Governors (DSG) whose role is to, on behalf of the Governing Body (which retains overall responsibility), act as the School's senior board level lead to take leadership responsibility for the School's safeguarding arrangements.
-Terms of reference are set out in Appendix 8. - 3.3 All staff and governors believe that our School should provide a caring, positive, safe and stimulating environment, which promotes the social, physical and moral development of the individual child. - 3.4 Our approach to safeguarding is child-centred so that everyone should consider what is in the best interests of the child.
+- 3.2 The Governing Body has two Designated Safeguarding Governors (DSG) whose role is to, on behalf of the Governing Body (which retains overall responsibility), act as the School's senior board level leads to take leadership responsibility for the School's safeguarding arrangements.
+Terms of reference are set out in Appendix 8. - 3.3 Members of the Governing Body take part in mandatory safeguarding training to ensure that they can 'assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective.'
+This training is regularly updated. - 3.4 All staff and governors believe that our School should provide a caring, positive, safe and stimulating environment, which promotes the social, physical and moral development of the individual child. - 3.5 Our approach to safeguarding is child-centred so that everyone should consider what is in the best interests of the child.
 Everyone who comes in contact with the child has a role to play in identifying concerns, sharing information and taking prompt action.